lab1092/blender-manual_ja/manual/physics/soft_body/collisions.rst

 - Both objects have to share a layer, but the layer does not necessarily have to be visible.
 - The collision object has to be a mesh object.
-- You have to activate the option :guilabel:`Collision` in the :guilabel:`Collision` panel of the :guilabel:`Physics` sub-context (*Image 1*) for the collision object.
+- You have to activate the option *Collision* in the *Collision* panel of the *Physics* sub-context (*Image 1*) for the collision object.
 The collision object may also be a Soft Body.
-- If you use modifiers such as :guilabel:`Array` and :guilabel:`Mirror` you have to activate :guilabel:`EV.M.Stack` to ensure that collision calculation is based on the modified object.
-The sequence of :guilabel:`Modifiers` is not important.
+- If you use modifiers such as *Array* and *Mirror* you have to activate *EV.M.Stack* to ensure that collision calculation is based on the modified object.
+The sequence of *Modifiers* is not important.

 Examples